-Each year, on the anniversary of the passing of the Wilderness Act (September 3rd), each Broadband receives a credit of \$5.00 for each Broadband member who is a current paid member on that date.
+Every January, each Broadband receives a credit of \$5.00 for every Broadband member who is a current paid member on that date.
 That credit can be used for approved Broadband expenses to support the incredible work you are all doing!
-Please see the Soft Credit and Fundraising section (pg 40-41) for more detailed information.
+Please see the Soft Credit and Fundraising section (pg 41) for more detailed information or call your Regional Coordinator for assistance anytime.